Eco-Flow/training/docs/commandline.md

 Now check you have this downloaded file with `ls -l` long format, to see the current file modes.
 Is the file executable?

-If it is not, then you can change the mode using `chmod`
+If it is not, then you can change the mode using `chmod` (a: all is default, so is skipped here)

 `chmod +x nextflow`